|andrew.treloar.net||Andrew Treloar's personal website|

 (having moved offices) is mostly on bike paths.
 Upside?
 Fewer cars and

 buses.
 Downside?
-More off-leash dogs and should-be-leased owners.
-I
+More off-leash dogs and should-be-leashed owners.

-Since 2011, I have become addicted to BodyPump, so much so that on work trips I actively look for a location near where I am staying so I can keep up my thrice-weekly schedule.
-I'm never going to look like the people in the video (indeed, I never did) but I am finding the reappearance of muscles and the post-exercise endorphin buzz deeply satisfying.
+To complement the cardio, for the last ten year I have attended LesMills BodyPump BodyPump (lifting weights to music in a group fitness setting) classes 2-3 times a week.
+I am now so addicted that on work trips I actively look for a location near where I am staying so I can keep up my schedule.
+I'm never going to look like the people in the videos (indeed, I never did) but I am finding the reappearance of muscles and the post-exercise endorphin buzz deeply satisfying.

 exercise.
 Despite not having done this since the early 90's, I am